 So, How Much Will it Cost?

 As a rule, mobile dog grooming costs roughly $10 to $20 more than grooming in a salon.
 This typical fee is for the convenience and for transport costs, but it can increase depending on the location and if the groomer must travel far to your property.
 Most groomers will charge a fee for a set package.
 This could simply be a short coat trim or include lots of extras such as a bath with shampoo and conditioner, blow-dry or towel-dry, nail trim, ear clean and teeth clean.
+For more options, check out our detailed reviews of pet hair dryers and dog drying towels.

 For a standard bundle, you could pay around $60 to $100 dollars depending on the size of your dog.
 Small dog breeds will always cost less than larger breeds as the care requires less time and can often be more straightforward.
 Larger dog breeds (like Alaskan Malamutes or German Shepherds) can cost considerably more, especially if they have a long and unruly coat to trim.